 Dr. Mark David Gilbert, M.D., Dip.
-ABPN, F.R.C.P. is a past Director of the Mind-Body Medicine Skills Group Program at the Banner University of Arizona Medical Center-Tucson; past Co-Leader of Psychosocial Oncology, the Banner University of Arizona Cancer Center; former Director of Consultation-Liaison Psychiatry; and Associate Professor of Psychiatry at the University of Arizona.
-Dr. Gilbert has practiced Psychiatry for over four decades after graduating from UCLA’s residency program.
-He lectures the Mind-Body Medicine, Physician Self-Care, and Coping with Life-Threatening and Chronic Illness courses at the College of Medicine, University of Arizona and has been treating cancer patients for over 40 years.
+ABPN, F.R.C.P. is past Director of the Mind-Body Medicine Skills Group Program at the Banner University of Arizona Medical Center-Tucson; past Co-Leader of Psychosocial Oncology, the Banner University of Arizona Cancer Center; former Director of Consultation-Liaison Psychiatry; and Associate Professor of Psychiatry at the University of Arizona.
+Dr. Gilbert is Board Certified and practiced Psychiatry for over four decades after graduating from UCLA’s residency program.
+He has lectured the Mind-Body Medicine, Physician Self-Care, and Coping with Life-Threatening and Chronic Illness courses at the College of Medicine, University of Arizona and has been treating cancer patients for over 40 years.
 He has been a contributing member in psychosocial oncology and mind-body medicine for the Integrative Oncology fellowship and student elective program respectively at the Arizona Center for Integrative Medicine, and has had an affiliation with the Reproductive Health Center in Tucson, Arizona.
-Dr. Gilbert is on the teaching faculty for the University of Arizona senior Psychiatry residents, and has won both Junior and Senior teaching awards in that role.
-Dr. Gilbert was the co-director of one of the first Integrative Medical Clinics in Canada and has been Director of the Eye of the Hurricane® Mind-Body Medicine Skills Group Program for over 20 years.
-At present, Dr Gilbert is a Housestaff Mentor for the Residents and Fellows at the College of Medicine, University of Arizona; teaches for the Department of Psychiatry, and has a small private practice seeing cancer and other patients.
+Dr. Gilbert has been on the teaching faculty for the University of Arizona senior Psychiatry residents, and has won both a number of Junior and Senior teaching awards in that role.
+Dr. Gilbert was the co-director of one of the first Integrative Medical Clinics in Canada and has been Director of the Eye of the Hurricane®️ Mind-Body Medicine Skills Group Program for over 20 years.
+At present, Dr Gilbert is Housestaff Mentor for the Residents and Fellows at the College of Medicine, University of Arizona and has a small private practice seeing cancer and other patients.

 For the past 3 decades, Susan has focused her efforts on national advocacy work with special emphasis on long-term and late effects of cancer treatment.
 Her most cherished involvement has been with the National Coalition for Cancer Survivorship (NCCS) as a founding member and past president.
 She has also been actively involved with many professional organizations, including the Oncology Nursing Society and the National Cancer Institute.